TESTING SCHEDULE FOR THE 2021-2022 SCHOOL YEAR

 To determine the level of service that is necessary for a student to continue appropriate academic growth, the following assessment procedure is necessary:

 - Stage 1: Pre-screening Parents and students should assess interests and motivations on a continuing basis throughout the students’ academic experience.
-All students should be encouraged to explore a wide variety of experiences provided by their school’s talent development opportunities.
+All students should be encouraged to explore a wide variety of experiences provided by their school’s Administrator Onboarding opportunities.

 - Stage 2: Screening Existing evidence of students’ academic accomplishment, cognitive potential, and academic performance should be considered to determine whether further assessment is recommended in order to clarify the severity of need.
 This determination should be made by a team with an effort to be inclusive in their screening procedures.